HeinerEF/kirby-scssphp/README.md

 Unlike previous implementations of the **SCSSPHP plugin**, you can now update the **SCSSPHP compiler** independently of the **SCSSPHP plugin**, e.g. using Composer, as long as the compiler calls and data transfer remain unchanged.

-Please only update in your development environment!
+Please only perform the update in your development environment!

 ## Requirements